12 Key Project Management Skills

 2. Project initiation

-The start of a project—when much of the project is planned—is often critical to its success.
-And though it might sound simple, there are many moving pieces to think about in the initial phase of a project.
+The start of a project—when much of it is planned—is often critical to its success.
+Though it might sound simple, there are many moving pieces to think about in the initial phase of a project.
 Initiating a project includes setting achievable and specific goals, picking a team, determining resources, and holding a kickoff meeting.

 3. Budgeting

 Most projects will have budget constraints.
-Knowing where costs might pile up, and how to prioritize tasks and delegate resources is often an important part of making sure a project doesn’t go over budget.
+Knowing where costs might pile up and how to prioritize tasks and delegate resources is an important part of ensuring a project doesn’t go over budget.

 If you’re working on a large project or for a large company, you might not be the primary person responsible for managing the budget.
 But it’ll still be good to know what elements can add to a budget, how to decrease costs, and when you need to increase it.